Why I'm building my own corner of the web

 - Content collections with a strict schema.
 Each post must declare a

 pubDate, a one-linedescription, and at least one tag.
-Drafts are filtered at build time, never at runtime. - RSS and sitemap generated from the same collection.
-One source of truth, two output formats.
+Drafts are filtered at build time, never at runtime. - Sitemap generated from the same collection.
+One source of truth.

 - Light and dark themes from CSS custom properties.
 A tiny inline script applies the user’s choice before paint to avoid a flash of the wrong theme.